-The Faculty's mission is to serve the needs of society as they relate to pharmacy and the pharmaceutical sciences through education, research and community service.
-Its pledge is to carry out that mission based upon the highest national and international standards.
-The vision of the Faculty is to be recognized as the leader provincially and nationally and as a leader internationally for
+The Faculty's mission is to address the needs of society as they relate to pharmacy and the pharmaceutical sciences.
+Its pledge is to carry out that mission through discovery, dissemination, and application of new knowledge involving teaching and learning, research and creative activity, community involvement, and partnerships.
+The vision of the Faculty is excellence in pharmacy education and research through learning, discovery and citizenship.